voice-hearing/voice-hearing.github.io/content/_index.md

 #            brightness: 1.0
   - block: subscribe
     content:
-      blue:
+      blue: Subsribe
       title: Keep in Touch
+      text: Many people effortlessly subscribe, and you might find that you're already feeling the same desire.
+      name: Stay in touch when the moment feels right.
-      text: As you choose to keep in touch—whether you subscribe by email or connect with us on WhatsApp—you may begin to notice how, quite naturally, you’re welcomed into a caring community that’s quietly changing lives, including your own.
+      role: As you choose to keep in touch—whether you subscribe by email or connect with us on WhatsApp—you may begin to notice how, quite naturally, you’re welcomed into a caring community that’s quietly changing lives, including your own.
 And as those moments of inspiration and belonging reach you, perhaps you’ll sense how easily hope arrives right where you need it most.
       text_cta: "Sign up to our newsletter 🔥"
       description: I consent to having this website store my submitted information so they can respond to my inquiry.
 Check <a href="https://follow.it/info/privacy" class="unerline">privacy policy.</a> You must agree before submitting.
       button: